Updated November 2024

 - Two-thirds of the world’s population is online

-- 59 percent of the people in the world (4.7 billion folks) are also active on at least one social media platform (Data Reportal)
+- 62 percent of the people in the world (5 billion folks, give or take) are also active on at least one social media platform (Data Reportal)

 - 65 percent of U.S. consumers say the link in a post led them to discover a product they weren’t originally interested in purchasing (Retail Touchpoints)